CAGEexpobject by coercing a data frame

 BSgenome package (not in the list returned by

-function), a custom BSgenome package has to be build and installed first.
+function), a custom BSgenome package can be build and installed first.

 (See the vignette within the BSgenome package for instructions on how to build